mkhanal1/AWS_Cloud_Agent_SSM/README.md

 # deploy_qualys_SSM
-# deploy Qualys Cloud Agent via Run command to AWS managed instances using SSM Documents
+### deploy Qualys Cloud Agent via Run command to AWS managed instances using SSM Documents

+# License
+_**THIS SCRIPT IS PROVIDED TO YOU "AS IS."
+TO THE EXTENT PERMITTED BY LAW, QUALYS HEREBY DISCLAIMS ALL WARRANTIES AND LIABILITY FOR THE PROVISION OR USE OF THIS SCRIPT.
+IN NO EVENT SHALL THESE SCRIPTS BE DEEMED TO BE CLOUD SERVICES AS PROVIDED BY QUALYS**_

+# Usage:
 Follow the steps mentioned below to utilize the document to install Qualys Cloud agent.

 1. Open the AWS Systems Manager console.